 First and foremost, we are united in our affirmation of the historic doctrines of the Christian faith as contained in the creeds and confessions of the early church.
 For example, we believe that God is triune: Father, Son, and Holy Spirit.
 We also believe that Jesus Christ is the embodiment of the character and will of God, and that his life, death, and resurrection make salvation available to all people.
 (See The Apostle's Creed.)

 Second, we are united as Protestants.
 This means that we uphold three central teachings of the Protestant Reformation.
 (1) We are saved only by the gift of divine grace.
 While good works are the natural fruit of a loving relationship with God, human beings do not earn salvation.
 God saves us because God loves us.
 (2) Scripture, as prayerfully interpreted by the worshiping community with the guidance of the Holy Spirit, is the primary authority on issues of Christian faith and practice.
-(3) There is only one mediator between human beings and God, Jesus Christ, through whom we have direct and personal access to God.
-There is no need for a human high-priest to mediate salvation.
+(3) We have direct and personal access to God through Jesus Christ, so there is no need for a human high-priest to mediate salvation.
 Christ is our high priest, and all those who enter into a loving relationship with God through Christ are (by virtue of their baptism) ministers of Jesus Christ.
 Clergy in the United Methodist Church claim no special status with God unavailable to the laity.
 Rather, we are called, gifted, and trained to lead the church by empowering all God’s people to serve the mission of Jesus according to their natural abilities, spiritual gifts, and passions.

 Third, we are united as mainline Christians.
 While centered in Christ and grounded in scripture, we are not fundamentalist.
 Although we believe that the Bible is inspired by God and the primary authority in Christian faith and practice, we are not biblical literalists who claim that it is infallible in every respect.
 While the Bible gives true testimony to God’s creative and redemptive work in this world, it does so in a way that is reflective of the historical-cultural context of the authors.
 The Holy Spirit works in and through this inspired, human testimony to communicate the character, will, and salvation of God, all of which must be faithfully interpreted and applied in contemporary life.
 With the guidance of the Holy Spirit, the community of faith discerns the will of God by interpreting scripture in light of tradition, reason, and experience.
 Consequently, we value human intellect and all of the discoveries of the modern sciences.
 We cultivate passionate faith with strong convictions, but we also recognize that human life is complex and that we do not possess all the answers to every conceivable question.
 Rather than developing a comprehensive list of doctrines and rules that are enforced by threat of exclusion, we try to cultivate safe and compassionate environments in which people can deeply engage scripture, ask questions, and wrestle with difficult issues.